appu1232/Discord-Selfbot/README.md

 **Imagedump saver**

-This command goes through a ``n`` messages in a channel and downloads all the images/gifs/webms it finds (attachments and urls).
+This command goes through ``n`` messages in a channel and downloads all the images/gifs/webms it finds (attachments and urls).
 It detects and ignores duplicate images.
 Also has many flags that can be specified which gives more options as to what images to download and where to look.

 Simple: